contao/docs/docs/manual/user-management/users.en.md

 ## User

 With the "Users" module you can manage user accounts.
-Users can login with their username and password in the backend and inherit the permissions of the user groups assigned to them.
+Users can login with their username and password in the back end and inherit the permissions of the user groups assigned to them.

 {{% notice note %}}
 The user name and email address must be unique, i.e. they can only be assigned once.
 {{% /notice %}}

-### Name and e-mail address
+### Name and e-mail

-**User name:** Here you define the user name.
+**Username:** Here you define the user name.

 **Name**: Here you enter the first and last name of the user.

-**Email address:** Enter the user's e-mail address here.
+**E-mail address:** Enter the user's e-mail address here.

-### Backend Settings
+### Back end Settings

-Every user can customize the backend to his or her personal preferences.
+Every user can customize the back end to his or her personal preferences.

-**Backend language:** Here you set the backend language.
+**Back end language:** Here you set the back end language.

-**File Uploader:** Here you can choose between "DropZone" and the "Standard Uploader".
+**File uploader:** Here you can choose between "DropZone" and the "Standard Uploader".

 **Show explanations:** By default, Contao displays a short explanation below each input field which you can disable here if needed.

-**Show thumbnails:** Here you can disable the thumbnails in the file overview of the file manager to make the directory structure load faster.
+**Show thumbnail images:** Here you can disable the thumbnails in the file overview of the file manager to make the directory structure load faster.

-**Use Rich Text Editor:** Here you can disable the Rich Text Editor.
+**Enable the rich text editor:** Here you can disable the Rich Text Editor.

-**Use Code Editor:** Here you can disable the code editor.
+**Enable the code editor:** Here you can disable the code editor.

-### Backend Theme
+### Back end Theme

-**Backend-Theme:** Here you can change the Backend-Theme, if there is another one.
+**Back end teme:** Here you can change the back end theme, if there is another one.

-**Full screen:** The width of the backend should not be limited.
+**Fullscreen:** The width of the back end should not be limited.

 ### Password settings

-**Password change necessary:**  Here you can force the user to change his password at the next login.
+**Password change required:**  Here you can force the user to change his password at the next login.

 **Password:** Here you can assign a password to the user.